On the cone of weighted graphs generated by triangles

-The second author's dissertation presents a similar construction which allows copies of a facet of $\tau_n$ to be glued together along a common positive triangle to produce facets of $\tau_m$ for $m >n \ge 5$.
+The third author's dissertation presents a similar construction which allows copies of a facet of $\tau_n$ to be glued together on a common positive triangle to produce facets of $\tau_m$ for $m >n \ge 5$.
 This allows for somewhat more general lifts of facets.
 See \cite[Proposition 3.8]{Kseniya} for details.